scraggo/scraggo.github.io/_posts/2018-02-20-hash-tables-js.md

 ```

 Explanation:
-- This problem was deceptively difficult since the input numbers were not necessarily sorted.
+- This problem was difficult to optimize because the input numbers were not necessarily sorted.
 There were a few short cases that needed to be accounted for.
 Note: `result[0]` is the duplicated number and `result[1]` is the missing number.
   - input `[2,2]` expected `[2,1]` output.
   - input `[1,1]` expected `[1,2]` output.
   - I'll describe further down how I accounted for this.